NGC 7789

-NGC 7789 (also known as Caroline's Rose, Caroline's Haystack, or the White Rose Cluster) is an open cluster in Cassiopeia that was discovered by Caroline Herschel in 1783.
+NGC 7789 (also known as Caroline's Rose, Caroline's Haystack, or the White Rose Cluster) is an open cluster located around 7,600 light years from Earth in the constellation of Cassiopeia.
+It is intermediate-age cluster with estimates ranging from 1.4 to 1.7 billion years old.
+It has a mass of around ±6620.4 solar masses.

+It was discovered by Caroline Herschel in 1783.
 Her brother William Herschel included it in his catalog as H VI.30.
 This cluster is also known as the "White Rose" Cluster or "Caroline's Rose" Cluster because when seen visually, the loops of stars and dark lanes look like the swirling pattern of rose petals as seen from above.